Ada-Developers-Academy/core-unit-3/learning-another-language/variables.md

 ### Prefer `let` for Re-assignable Variables

-`let` variables are block-scoped variables, meaning that if they are declared in a function, they are local to that function. `let` variables are similar to local variables in other programming language.
+`let` variables are block-scoped variables.
+Their visibility is limited to the closest enclosing block, typically the closest enclosing braces `{}`.
+After leaving a block, any `let` variable names that were defined in that block become inaccessible. `let` variables are similar to local variables in other block-scoped programming language.

 `let` variables are the second-most common variable we will use.